-The penalties for a DUI in Florida depend upon whether you have ever had a conviction for driving under the influence in the past and on whether there were any aggravating factors.
+Penalties for a DUI in Florida depend upon whether you have ever had a conviction for driving under the influence in the past and on whether there were any aggravating factors.

 For a first offense, you may be fined between $500 and $1000 unless your BAC exceeded .15, in which case you may face a fine of between $1,000 and $2,000.
-First time offenders have to do a minimum of 50 hours of community service and can serve up to six months in jail, or up to 9 months with a high BAC.
+First time offenders must do a minimum of 50 hours of community service and can serve up to six months in jail, or up to 9 months with a high BAC.

 The fines, community service and incarceration time just go up from there.
 For instance, once you are on your fourth or subsequent conviction, you will be fined a minimum of $2,000 and face up to five years of imprisonment.Will I need an ignition interlock device?